-Williston Energy Plan In fall 2020 the Williston Selectboard adopted a comprehensive energy plan as an amendment to the Town Plan.
+In August 2025 the Williston Selectboard adopted the 2025-2033 Comprehensive Plan, which contains an Energy and Climate Resilience section and an Enhanced Energy Plan as an appendix to the Town Plan.
 This detailed document provides a number of pathways for the Town to consider implementing to shape the community’s energy future and curb the impacts of climate change.
 In addition, the plan contains provisions for renewable energy facility siting in Town, which will receive substantial deference when any facilities are considered by the State Public Utilities Commission.
-Developing the plan was made possible by many months of dedicated work by the ad hoc Energy Plan Task Force, Planning Commission and town staff providing support.
+Developing the plan was made possible by many months of dedicated work by the Energy Committee, Planning Commission and town staff providing support.

 As Town policy the energy plan is a guidance document for possible implementation measures to work toward the goals it contains.
 All the items in the plan may not be achievable.
 The plan can be revised in future years as necessary.